 - Alert users as to any potentially suspicious activity

-- Provide notice of version upgrades so that they can have the best possible experience and enjoy new features
+- Notify users of version upgrades so that they can have the best possible experience and enjoy new features

-- Inform about maintenance activities to the site, leading to temporary downtimes customers should know about
+- Update users on maintenance activities to the site, leading to temporary downtimes customers should know about